sample-accelerators/node-accelerator/k8s.md

 # Kind

-If you deploy the app in a `kind` you'll need to add a `extraPortMapping` to your kind cluster definition file, _I.E._
+If you deploy the app in a `kind` cluster you'll need to add a `extraPortMapping` to your kind cluster definition file, _I.E._

 ```yaml
 kind: Cluster